preranamatya/preranamatya/README.md

 - 👋 Hi, I’m @preranamatya
-- 👀 I’m interested in UX/UI Design
+- 👀 I’m interested in data, UX and strategy.

 <!---